Geena Davis, Leading the Fight for Gender Parity in Hollywood

 The movie’s box office success was supposed to put an end to the Hollywood notion that stories about women and their lives aren’t commercially successful.
 In addition to critical plaudits, including six Oscar nominations (and a win for best screenplay), the movie was a box office hit.
 A League of Their Own was similarly heralded as a beacon of a new era.

-As it turned out, neither film brought sweeping change, stagnation that inspired the wry title of This Changes Everything.
+As it turned out, neither film brought sweeping change, and that stagnation inspired the wry title of This Changes Everything.
 Actors Natalie Portman, Rashida Jones, and Reese Witherspoon are among the women who speak out in the documentary about persistent problems, like the fact that just 8 percent of the top 250 films in the United States were directed by women.

 Comedian and podcaster Marc Maron (CAS’86), who stars in GLOW, calls Davis a key figure in his understanding of feminism.
-This Changes Everything had such an impact, that he interviewed her on his WTF podcast last fall.
+This Changes Everything had such an impact that he interviewed her on his WTF podcast last fall.

 “I was excited about it,” Maron says.
 “I was even talking at her about it.”